ahmedkhaeld/cli-todo/readme.md

    * `-list`: A boolean flag to list all to-do items
    * `-task`: a String flag to add new task to the list
    * `-complete`: An integer flag, to mark a task number as completed using task number
+   * `-del`: An integer flag, to remove an item from a list

 ---
 1.  add new task